NotReeceHarris/cthulhu.js/README.md

     res.write('Hello World')   // Write hello to the page })

-// Start the server on port 8080, Default: 80
+// Start the server on port 8080 in hardened mode, Default: 80,false cthulhu.server.start(8080,true)
-cthulhu.server.start(8080)

 ```